artnoage/Podcast/README.md

 ## Key Components

-1. **Podcast Creation (paudio.py)**
+1. **Podcast Creation (src/paudio.py)**
    - Extracts text from PDF files
    - Utilizes AI agents for summarization, script writing, and script enhancement
    - Generates audio using text-to-speech technology
    - Creates a complete podcast from academic content

+2. **Podcast Creation with Feedback (src/paudiowithfeedback.py)**
+   - Extends the functionality of paudio.py
+   - Allows users to provide feedback on generated podcasts
+   - Integrates with the prompt optimization process

-2. **Prompt Optimization (src/utils/textGDwithWeightClipping.py)**
+3. **Prompt Optimization (src/utils/textGDwithWeightClipping.py)**
    - Uses TextGrad for gradient-based optimization of prompts
    - Implements a WeightClippingAgent to maintain prompt generality
-   - Continuously improves the system based on user feedback
+   - Continuously improves the system based on user or simulated feedback

-3. **Simulation and Evaluation**
+4. **Simulation (src/simulation.py)**
    - Simulates the podcast creation and improvement process
+   - Uses AI-generated feedback to optimize prompts without human intervention

+5. **Evaluation (src/evaluation.py)**
    - Evaluates the quality of generated podcasts over time
+   - Compares podcasts created with different prompt versions

-4. **Web Interface**
+6. **Web Interface**
-   - React-based frontend for user interaction
+   - React-based frontend for user interaction (frontend/)
-   - FastAPI backend for handling requests and managing the podcast creation process
+   - FastAPI backend for handling requests and managing the podcast creation process (backend/fast_api_app.py)

 ## How It Works